Manonedde/scil_mri_longdata/docs/source/pipeline/evaluation_metrics.rst

   Three measures are extracted from the streamlines for each bundle (Figure 1):

    - The bundle **volume**, in mm3, is estimated by counting the number of voxels occupied by the bundle and multiplying it by the volume of a single voxel.
-   - The average **length**, em mm, is estimated by averaging the length of all the streamlines of the bundle.
+   - The bundle average **length**, in mm, is estimated by averaging the length of all the streamlines of the bundle.
-   - The streamlines **count**, i.e. the number of streamlines in a bundle.
+   - The bundle streamline **count**, i.e. the number of streamlines in a bundle.

   .. note::

-   `Tractometry Flow`_ pipeline remove of any streamline that are out of the volume, no negative coordinate and no above volume dimension coordinate are possible.
+   `Tractometry Flow`_ pipeline removes any streamline that falls out of the volume, i.e. no negative coordinate or coordinates outside the volume's dimension are possible.

 Bundle-averaged
-  For each measures, **mean** is computed by averaging the measures value of all voxels occupied by the bundle (Figure 1).
+  For each measures, the bundle-averaged **mean** is computed by averaging a specific measure value for all voxels occupied by the bundle (Figure 1).

   .. figure:: Figure_data_extraction_streamlines_average.png
      :align: center